Covering Complete Geometric Graphs by Monotone Paths: Proof of Theorem

 The covering procedure is similar to Phase I in the proof of Theorem~\ref{thm:random}, but with a twist.
 Let $\varphi=c n^{-1/2}$ be a small angle, for a suitable small constant $c>0$, so that $N=2\pi/\varphi$ is an integer.
-Let $\V$ be a set of $N$ unit vectors uniformly distributed around the origin so that $(1,0) \in \V$.
+Let $\V$ be a set of $N$ unit vectors evenly spaced around the origin so that $(1,0) \in \V$.
 For each vector $\mathbf{v} \in \V$, compute the $\mathbf{v}$-monotone spanning path $\xi_v$ induced by $A$.
 Let the path be $a_1a_2\ldots a_n$ in the order of monotonicity.
 Set

 and for each $1\leq j \leq i \leq \beta\sqrt{n}$, add the path $a_ja_{i+j}a_{2i+j}\ldots$ to the set $\mathcal{P}$ of covering paths.
-Note that for each vector $\mathbf{v} \in \V$, there are at most $1+2+\cdots+\beta\sqrt{n} < \beta^2n$ paths to be added to $\mathcal{P}$, all of which are monotone and therefore $\mathcal{P}$ contains at most $\frac{2\pi}{c} \sqrt{n} \cdot \beta^2n = \Theta(n^{3/2})$ monotone paths.
+Note that for each vector $\mathbf{v} \in \V$, there are at most $1+2+\cdots+\beta\sqrt{n} < \beta^2n$ paths to be added to $\mathcal{P}$, all of which are monotone and, therefore, $\mathcal{P}$ contains at most $\frac{2\pi}{c} \sqrt{n} \cdot \beta^2n = \Theta(n^{3/2})$ monotone paths.

 We claim that the paths in $\mathcal{P}$ cover the complete geometric graph on $A$.
 That is, for any pair of points $a,b \in A$, we show that the segment $ab$ appears in at least one path in $\P$.
 We construct the region $R(a,b)$ analogous to the one in the proof of Theorem~\ref{thm:random} but with respect to $\varphi$ instead.
 By Lemma~\ref{lem:locus}, its area is at most $4\varphi$.
 Assume that $R(a,b)$ contains $k$ points of $A$.
-The disks of radius $r=\frac{\sqrt{2}}{2} \cdot \alpha n^{-1/2}$ centered at these $k$ points are disjoint and they cannot exceed the region $R(a,b)$ extended by a margin of $r$, whose area is then at most $4(\varphi+r)$.
+The disks of radius $r=\frac{\sqrt{2}}{2} \cdot \alpha^{-1} n^{-1/2}$ centered at these $k$ points are disjoint and they cannot exceed the region $R(a,b)$ extended by a margin of $r$, whose area is then at most $4(\varphi+r)$.
 The total area of the $k$ disks is at most $4(\varphi+r)$, and therefore

 This means that in any $\mathbf{v}$-monotone spanning path induced by $A$, where $\mathbf{v} \in \V$ makes an angle of at most $\varphi$ with $ab$, there are at most $\beta\sqrt{n}$ points between $a,b$ and thus, the segment $ab$ appears in one of the monotone paths constructed from $\xi_v$.